What Is a Problem Manager? Roles and Responsibilities

 On average, it takes 6 to 12 months of job training to become an ITIL problem manager.
 Getting a problem manager certification, such as the ITIL 4 Foundation Certificate, can help fast-track that training and give job candidates a leg up in the hiring process.

-Being an ITIL problem manager sets one up for a variety of potential career paths.
+Being an ITIL problem manager opens up a variety of potential career paths.
 It’s a big-picture job with a wide range of responsibilities and requires the development of a diverse skill set.
-Over time, project managers learn more and more about technology, ITSM best practices, and the businesses they work for.
+Over time, project managers learn more about technology, ITSM best practices, and the businesses they work for.
 This experience can make someone highly promotable.

 According to Zippia, “With experience and proven success, problem managers can progress to more senior roles or even executive-level positions, such as senior information technology manager or operations program manager.”